electron/rfcs/text/0014-ai-prompt-api.md

   }
 }

-localAIHandler.setPromptAPIModel(ElectronAI);
+localAIHandler.setPromptAPIHandler((webContents) => new ElectronAI(webContents));
 ```

 ## Reference-level explanation

-1. Create an implementation of [blink::mojom::AILanguageModel](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_language_model.mojom) that can be associated to a `electron::api::Session`. `content/browser/ai/echo_ai_language_model.cc` can be used as a basis for this implementation.
-If a handler is defined for the associated session then the blink::mojom::AILanguageModel functions should proxy their calls to that handler.
+1. Create an implementation of [blink::mojom::AILanguageModel](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_language_model.mojom) that can be associated to a utility process. `content/browser/ai/echo_ai_language_model.cc` can be used as a basis for this implementation.
+The blink::mojom::AILanguageModel functions will use the specified utility process to proxy their calls to that handler.

-2. Create an implementation of [blink::mojom::AIManager](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_manager.mojom) that can be associated to a `electron::api::Session`. `content/browser/ai/echo_ai_manager_impl.cc` can be used as a basis for this implementation. `CanCreateLanguageModel` should check if there is an prompt API handler assigned to the associated session. `CreateLanguageModel` should invoke `create` on the object returned from the prompt API handler.
-Additionally, `CreateLanguageModel` should instantiate the implementation of `blink::mojom::AILanguageModel` mentioned above with the current `electron::api::Session`.
+2. Create an implementation of [blink::mojom::AIManager](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/public/mojom/ai/ai_manager.mojom) that can be associated to a `electron::api::Session` and
+`electron::api::WebContents`. . `content/browser/ai/echo_ai_manager_impl.cc` can be used as a basis for this implementation. `CanCreateLanguageModel` should check if there is a Local AI Handler Script assigned to the associated session. `CreateLanguageModel` should create a new utility process with the specified script, invoke the prompt API handler
+in the script and then invoke `create` on the object returned from the prompt API handler.
+Additionally, `CreateLanguageModel` should instantiate the implementation of `blink::mojom::AILanguageModel` mentioned above with the current utility process.
 The rest of the functions in this class will either be unimplemented for now or alternatively they can use the currently defined echo implementation in `content/browser/ai/`.

 3. Implement [BindAIManager](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=3151) in ElectronBrowserClient.
 The BrowserContext passed in can be used to get the
-associated `electron::api::Session`.
+associated `electron::api::Session` and the RenderFrameHost passed in can be used to get the associated
+`electron::api::WebContents`.

 ## Drawbacks